mlziade/librarian/README.md

 # librarian

-Librarian is a MCP (Model Context Protocol) Server that allows Claude Desktop to query Wikipedia for information.
+Librarian is a MCP (Model Context Protocol) Server that allows any LLM with a compatible MCP client to query Wikipedia for information.
 It can be configured to automatically fact-check information without requiring explicit user requests.

 > *"The only thing that you absolutely have to know is the location of the library."*
 >